-The Nominating Committee of the Board of Directors is responsible for, among other things: identifying, reviewing and evaluating candidates to serve as directors of the Company; reviewing, evaluating and considering incumbent directors; recommending to the Board of Directors for selection candidates for election to the Board of Directors; making recommendations to the Board of Directors regarding the membership of the committees of the Board of Directors; and assessing the performance of the Board of Directors.
+The Nominating Committee of the Board of Directors is responsible for, among other things, identifying, reviewing and evaluating candidates to serve as directors of the Company; reviewing, evaluating and considering incumbent directors; recommending to the Board of Directors for selection candidates for election to the Board of Directors; making recommendations to the Board of Directors regarding the membership of the committees of the Board of Directors, and assessing the performance of the Board of Directors.

-The Nominating and Governance Committee is currently composed of four outside directors: Francis (Chuck) Rogers (Chair), Per Wimmer, Michael Hamilton and Mary Losty.
-Mr. Rogers is not standing for reelection.
+The Nominating and Governance Committee is currently composed of three outside directors: Mary Losty (Chair), G. Tyler Runnels and Captain J. Charles Plumb.
 All members of the Nominating Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
-The Nominating Committee did not meet during the fiscal year ended October 31, 2017.
-The Nominating Committee Charter is available on the Company's website, www.codaoctopusgroup.com.
+The Nominating Committee met one time during the fiscal year ended October 31, 2020.
+The Nominating Committee Charter is available on the Company's website at www.codaoctopusgroup.com.